ploetz-zeller/symbio-documentation/docs/admin/features/general-design/document-digitalization-on-all-facets/document-digitalization-all-facets.md

-# Document digitalization on all facets
+# Document digitalization on all facets (Preview feature)

 This feature allows to to define document templates for all futher facets.
 Editors can thus add additional content to these facets.